The Simpsons (franchise): Shorts on The Tracey Ullman Show

 The Simpsons shorts debuted on The Tracey Ullman Show on April 19, 1987, were featured on the first three seasons of the show.
 By the fourth and last season of The Tracey Ullman Show the first season of the half-hour show was on the air.
-In the two first seasons the shorts were divided into three or four parts, but in the third season they were played as a single story.
+In the two first seasons, the shorts were divided into three or four parts, but in the third season they were played as a single story.
 The stories for the shorts were written and storyboarded by Matt Groening.
 The family was crudely drawn, because Groening had submitted basic sketches to the animators, assuming they would clean them up; instead they just traced over his drawings.
 The animation was produced domestically at Klasky Csupo, with Wesley Archer, David Silverman, and Bill Kopp being animators for the first season.
 After season one it was animated by Archer and Silverman.
 "Georgie" Gyorgyi Kovacs Peluce (Kovács Györgyike) was the colorist and the person who decided to make the characters yellow.

 The actors who voiced the characters would later reprise their roles in The Simpsons.
 Dan Castellaneta performed the voices of Homer Simpson, Abraham Simpson, and Krusty the Clown.
 Homer's voice sounds different in the shorts compared to most episodes of the half-hour show.
 In the shorts, his voice is a loose impression of Walter Matthau, whereas it is more robust and humorous on the half-hour show, allowing Homer to cover a fuller range of emotions.
-Voices were needed for the shorts, so the producers decided to ask Castellaneta as well as Julie Kavner to voice Homer and Marge, rather than hire more actors.
-Nancy Cartwright and Yeardley Smith performed the voices of Bart Simpson and Lisa Simpson respectively.
+Voices were needed for the shorts, so the producers decided to ask Castellaneta as well as Julie Kavner to voice Homer and Marge, rather than hire more actors; Castellaneta and Kavner were already members of the main Tracey Ullman Show cast.
+Nancy Cartwright and Yeardley Smith performed the voices of Bart and Lisa Simpson respectively.